The Ralph Veterinary Referral Centre EIS

 This, like all investments available through Wealth Club, is only for experienced investors happy to make their own investment decisions without advice.

 EIS / SEIS investments are high-risk so should only form part of a balanced portfolio and you should not invest money you cannot afford to lose.
 They also tend to be illiquid and hard to sell and value.
 Before you invest, please carefully read the Risks and Commitments and the offer documents to ensure you fully understand the risks.

 This is a single company EIS offer with no diversification.
 It involves investing in an early-stage business which is by nature high risk and prone to failure.

 The value of tax benefits depends on circumstances and tax rules can change.

 No fees are charged to investors.
 The investee company will pay fees out of funds raised, including an introducer fee for investors sourced via Wealth Club of 5%, and 1% for investors sourced by the Company.

 The hospital now has everything in place to start treating patients.

-The forecasts are based on dog and cat ownership not declining and pet insurance remaining stable.
-Based on the increasing pet related expenditure and M&A in the sector we think these are reasonable assumptions.
-The trend of pet owners seeking the most advanced healthcare for their pets appears to be continuing.
+Pet owners continue to seek the most advanced healthcare for their pets.
 With only a few top-tier centres in the UK, it would appear demand outstrips supply providing an opportunity for a skilled and experienced management team to grow a successful business.

-Profit margins and cash generation are strong in the sector as seen with peer group companies leading to double-digit valuations on exit in some cases.
-However, whilst the Company has achieved a great deal this year, it now needs to open its doors and prove it can deliver its business plan: there are no guarantees of success.
+Profit margins and cash generation are strong in the sector.
+However, whilst the Company has achieved a great deal this year, it now needs to prove it can deliver its business plan: there are no guarantees of success.